ADD CONDITION

 Overdose

-In case of an overdose, contact your local emergency services or go to the nearest hospital.
-It's always better to be safe and get checked by a healthcare professional if you have any concerns about your health.
+In the event of an overdose, it is crucial to seek immediate medical attention.
+You can contact your local emergency services or go to the nearest hospital.
+Always keep the medication packaging on hand to provide healthcare professionals with important information.
+Remember, it's better to be safe and get checked if you have any concerns about your health.

 Pregnancy Use